Published by: Julia

 Portrait photography does not confine you

 I have to confess that I am not much of a photographer.
-So, the thing that attracted me to this masterclass was the chance to gain an insight into how Leibovitz produces her unique portraits.
+So, the thing that attracted me to Annie Leibovitz masterclass was the chance to gain an insight into how she produces her unique portraits.

 So, I was surprised to hear that Annie does not really consider herself to be a pure portrait artist.
 She has resisted being put into that box throughout her career.
 As she explains her work includes other elements.
 For example,